deckardai/dcode/README.md

 # Implementation

 The current implementation looks for all git or mercurial repositories in the home directory, by default.
 It can open files at the right place in any code editor.
-Presets for popular setups are provided.
+A couple of presets are provided.
+Contributions welcome!

 # Install